Faculty Awards and Grants

 - Interdisciplinary Research in the Sciences (IRIS) Grant

 - The College of Sciences IRIS grants are designed to encourage faculty to engage in interdisciplinary research at EIU.
 Research projects with at least one primary investigator from COS will be considered.
+Other team members may be from departments in any college or any other unit within EIU.
 Up to five awards may be given annually, ranging from $1000 to $5000.
 Recipients will be chosen by a college committee based upon merits of the proposed projects.
 It is hoped that IRIS grants will provide funds for EIU scientists to complete pilot projects that may lead to future external funding.